logsem/clutch/README.md

 This repository contains the mechanized development of Coneris.

+A detailed paper mapping table can be found in [paper_mapping.md](paper_mapping.md).
+A relatively detailed summary of the examples (some not mentioned in the paper) in the Coneris repository can be found in [theories/coneris/README.md](theories/coneris/README.md).

-For the sake of supplementing the paper, we provide the following brief pointers:
+For a brief overview, we provide the following brief pointers:
 - the operational semantics is defined in `theories/con_prob_lang/lang.v`
 - scheduler definitions can be found in `theories/prob/mdp.v`
 - the adequacy theorems are proven in `theories/coneris/adequacy.v`.
 In particular, `wp_pgl_lim` and `wp_safety` are theorems 4.1 and 4.2 in the paper, respectively.